agnwinds/python/docs/rst/shell.autogen.rst

 **File:** shell_wind.c

-shell.wind_v_at_rmin
+shell.wind.v_at_rmax
 ====================
-The velocity of a shell wind at the inner edge of the shell - the variation of the velocity in the shell is set by the velocity law exponent.
+The velocity of a shell wind at the outer edge of the shell - the variation of the velocity in the shell is set by the velocity law exponent.
 It allows a gradient to be enforced.